St Peter's School, Seaford

-St Peter's School, Seaford was an independent boys' preparatory school in Seaford, East Sussex, England, that ran from 1903 until 1982.
+St Peter's School, Seaford was an independent boys' preparatory school in Seaford, East Sussex, England, in operation from 1903 until 1982.

 History

 Before and during World War One

 Seaford House played host to St Peter's School in 1903, as an Edwardian prep school when it was founded by Maude Taylor in Crouch Lane.
 Taylor, who brought a small number of boys with her from an earlier school in Broadstairs, is recorded in the school history as having been a granddaughter of Thomas Arnold of Rugby School.

-In 1907 it moved to a purpose built house designed and built by a Mr Morling and there it remained until 1982 when the school closed.
+In 1907 it moved to a purpose-built house, and remained there until 1982 when the school closed.
 On moving into the purpose-built school, Taylor brought in two masters from St Peter's Broadstairs, Geoffrey Hellard and Oswald Wright, and became matron instead.
 Taylor left in 1912 when Hellard married.

 In 1914 Rolf Henderson became the headmaster and his portrait painted by his brother, Keith, a Scottish artist, hung in the school dining room.
-In many ways Rolf was the first true headmaster of St Peter's.

 On 20 July 1915 the school playing fields were used to host a review of troops by Lord Kitchener.
 Kitchener mounted his horse in front of the school, and the boys gave such a loud cheer that the horse reared up, and almost dismounted its rider.

 Before and during World War Two

-In 1934 Pat Knox-Shaw, who had joined the school in 1919 as second master, took over the reins as headmaster on Rolf Henderson's retirement.
-With the support of Marjorie, his wife, Knox-Shaw steered St Peter's through until 1955.
+In 1934 Pat Knox-Shaw, who had joined the school in 1919 as second master, became headmaster on Rolf Henderson's retirement.

 In 1940, during the Second World War, St Peter's evacuated to The Nare Hotel in Veryan near Falmouth, Cornwall.
 It soon moved to Castle Hill, home of Lord and Lady Fortescue at Filleigh in North Devon until the end of the war, when in 1945 St Peter's moved back to its old home in Seaford, now vacated by the Army, and resumed normal service.